 Caecilia Tripp has received several international grants representing a body of film and video installations, performance and photographic works, which has been shown internationally in galleries, museums such as PS1 MOMA (New York), Palais de Tokyo (Paris), Jeu de Paume (Paris), Museum of Modern Art (Paris), Zacheta Gallery (Warsaw), De Appel (Amsterdam), Roomade (Brussels), Museum of Modern Art (Moscow), Center Of Contemporary Arts (New Orleans), and many other prestigious places.
 The Making of Americans (2004) won an award for the best experimental film at Cinema Paradise (Hawaii).

-Fernanda Rocha is a Brazilian photographer who also specializes in media licensing and rights.
+Fernanda Rocha is a Brazilian photographer who also specializes in content rights and licensing.
 She had her first contact with photography while working in the production of magazines in São Paulo.
-She spent over one year in London and India, and in 2002 moved to New York to work as an image researcher and editor for books.
-Five years later she was heading the licensing and reproductions operation at the Miami Herald Archives, and is currently managing rights for Colgate-Palmolive advertising at Young & Rubicam Agency.
-Her photography has appeared in art and editorial publications, in a boutique hotel in Miami Beach, and can be seen at her blog, artificialflirtations.com.
+She spent over one year between London and India, and later moved to New York to work as an image researcher and editor of books.
+She has headed the licensing and reproductions operation at the Miami Herald Archives, and has managed rights for Colgate-Palmolive advertising at Young & Rubicam Agency.
+Her photography can be seen at fernandarochaphoto.com.